Chaos;Head: Related media

 Chaos;Head has seen several adaptations and tie-in media.
 The internet radio show Chaos;Head Radio Delusional Radio Channel (Note: Chaos;Head Radio Delusional Radio Channel (Chaos;Head ラジオ 妄想電波局, Chaos;Head Rajio Mōsō Denpakyoku)) began airing on March 28, 2008, to help promote the game and was hosted by Takumi and Rimi's voice actors, Yoshino Hiroyuki and Kitamura Eri.
 A manga adaptation by Sumihey started serialization in ASCII Media Works' shōnen magazine Dengeki Daioh on May 21, 2008.
 A second manga, Sakaki Nagako's Chaos;Head: Blue Complex, adapting the events of the story from the character Sena Aoi's perspective, began serialization in Media Factory's seinen magazine Monthly Comic Alive on September 27, 2008.
 A romantic comedy manga adaptation, Mizuki Takehito's Chaos;Head H, (Note: Chaos;Head H (かおすへっどH, Kaosu Heddo H)) was serialized by Jive in Comic Rush beginning on September 26, 2008.
 An anime adaptation by Madhouse Studios aired in 2008, and was released in English by Funimation.

-After it was made, Chaos;Head's popularity was used to sell the visual novel Steins;Gate, which would go on to be even more successful.
+After it was made, Chaos;Heads popularity was used to sell the visual novel Steins;Gate, which would go on to be even more successful.
 It was also used as the base for the rest of the Science Adventure series as well, with every main entry having major connections to Chaos;Head.
 Two video games directly based on Chaos;Head have been made: the direct sequel Chaos;Head Love Chu Chu! and the thematic sequel Chaos;Child.
 Additionally, Shikura has said that he wants to create an erotic video game based on Chaos;Head and Chaos;Child, targeting adults.
 The Chaos;Child anime adaptation also includes an adaptation of Chaos;Head as part of its "episode 0" recap.

 The 2009 visual novel Full Metal Daemon Muramasa, Nitroplus's tenth anniversary project, features a Chaos;Head cameo during a scene calling back to many of Nitroplus's previously published works.